My first book, written at age 10. Being a creative prodigy and all, I titled it "Mike and Steve and Chris and Brent and Billy."

 Mr. Colston's journalism career began at a rural newspaper in Craig County, Virginia (circulation: 300).
 From there he spent 11 years spearheading a sports newspaper in the athletics department of his alma mater, Virginia Tech (circulation: over 3,000).
 He then joined USA Today Baseball Weekly, where he worked his way up from copy editor to assistant operations manager (circulation: over 300,000; so basically, he found papers with circulations that start with the number three, and then kept adding zeroes).

-When the magazine became Sports Weekly, Mr. Colston jumped into the world of pro football and served as the pool reporter for two Super Bowls, where he once incurring the wrath of former Pittsburgh Steelers coach Bill Cowher for asking too many pressing questions about the status of Hines Ward's shoulder.
-(Ward's shoulder turned out to be fine, and he won the Super Bowl MVP award.)
+When the magazine became Sports Weekly, Mr. Colston jumped into the world of pro football and served as the pool reporter for two Super Bowls, where he once incurring the wrath of former Pittsburgh Steelers coach Bill Cowher for asking too many pressing questions about the status of his star receiver's shoulder.
 During that time he won national writing awards covering the NFL—and once stumped Hollywood's The Rock by asking him who might play New England Patriots coach Bill Belichick in a movie.
-(Does that mean in a game of Rock-scissors-paper, Colston was Paper?)

 I AM THE WOLF MAN is a psychological horror thriller available on Amazon.com for $3.99.